 Alongside the classroom-based learning, we offer our students rock climbing, equine therapy, and horticulture with Down To Earth, a local community company that promotes bringing nature into the city.

 Our young people access our neighbouring gym and we make use of the local cafés to enhance social communication skills and support local businesses.
-At Christmas we donated to the Derby City Mission Hub and Food Bank, and work with the Rosie May Foundation charity.
+At Christmas we donate to the Derby City Mission Hub and Food Bank, and work with the Rosie May Foundation charity.
 We also have links with our local PCSOs who come in to speak to students about the impact of their behaviour when out in the community.

 Complaints